eraybasar/pesdk-docs/_guides/android/v3_1/features/localization.md

 ## Using the localization editor

-Copy and paste the downloaded files (only the files, not the folder) into the `res` folder of your own app.
+Copy and paste the downloaded files (just the files, not the folder) into the `res` folder of your own app.
 Afterwards, open your project in Android Studio.

-Open `res/values/string.xml` (if the file doesn't exist, please create it) and click `Edit translations for all locales in the translations editor.` -> `Open editor`
+Open `res/values/string.xml` (if the file doesn't exist, you will have to create it) and click `Edit translations for all locales in the translations editor.` -> `Open editor`.

 ![Strings](/assets/images/android/imgly_strings.png){: width="675px"}